AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

 - {" ... "}

-Within an interpolated string literal, the simple name of an object, or an expression, when enclosed in { ... }, is expanded at run-time into the result of calling 'Image on the object or expression (trimmed of a leading space if the type is numeric-ish -- see below), unless it is already a string or a single character.
+Within an interpolated string literal, an arbitrary expression, when enclosed in { ... }, is expanded at run-time into the result of calling 'Image on the result of evaluating the expression (trimmed of a leading space if the type is numeric-ish -- see below), unless it is already a string or a single character.
 In addition, control/special characters (or character sequences) such as newline or tab can be included in the string literal using an escape sequence, where